cbaenziger/ratistest/README.md

 # What is provided?

-This provides a multi-host `Vagrantfile` which provides the following VM's:
+This provides a multi-host `Vagrantfile` which provides the following described VM's:

 ## `ratistest` VM
 This provides a built version of Ratis with the [Namazu](https://github.com/osrg/namazu) test framework as well